Pradeep-Gopal/ARIAC-Agile_Robotics_for_Industrial_Automation_Competition_Iteration_3/README.md

 Follow these instructions to run the package after installing ARIAC

-1. Copy the package and paste it in /ariac_ws/src
+1. Copy the package and paste it in /ariac_ws/src and rename the package to rwa5_group_1
 2. Open a terminal and type the following commands
 3. cd /ariac_ws
 4. catkin build rwa5_group_1